yofabronecoforo/C6EGHV/README.md

 If your mod uses any similarly-named tables, conflicts _may_ arise.

-EGHV adds new item(s) to the following table(s) in the game's Gameplay database:
+EGHV adds new item(s) to and/or modifies existing item(s) in the following table(s) in the game's Gameplay database:
 - Types
+- TypeTags
+- Building
+- BuildingConditions
+- BuildingModifiers **
+- BuildingReplaces
+- Building_YieldChanges
+- GlobalParameters
 - GoodyHuts
 - GoodyHutSubTypes
-- GoodyHutSubTypes_XP2 *
+- GoodyHutSubTypes_XP2 **
+- Improvements
 - Modifiers
 - ModifierArguments
+- ModifierStrings
+- UnitAbilities
+- UnitAbilityModifiers

-[ * ] Requires the Gathering Storm expansion
+[ ** ] Requires the Gathering Storm expansion

-If your mod adds any similarly-named item(s) to any of the above table(s), then like above, these additions will likely be overwritten by EGHV.
+If your mod operates on any similarly-named item(s) in any of the above table(s), then like above, these additions will likely be overwritten by EGHV.
 Conflicts __will__ arise _regardless of relative load order_ if these additions deviate substantially from those of EGHV.

+EGHV employs the following new custom gameplay scripts:
+- EnhancedGoodies.lua
+- IngameGUE.lua

-EGHV employs a gameplay script named HostileVillagers.lua.
-If your mod employs a gameplay script with that name, conflicts __will__ arise.
+If your mod employs any gameplay scripts with similar names, conflicts __will__ arise.

 EGHV replaces the following existing Frontend context file(s):
 - AdvancedSetup.lua and AdvancedSetup.xml